-It may seem no big deal at first, adding an image to the page and surround it with your content.
-But with a closer look imagery requires a bit more work to perfectly fit your content and provide better SEO for the page.
-With these image optimization tips and cool tools you will make your photo backgrounds, galleries and product showcase work for your brand.
+It may seem no big deal at first, but adding an image to the page and surrounding it with your content is.
+But with a closer look, imagery requires a bit more work to perfectly fit your content and provide better SEO for the page.
+With these web image optimization tips and cool tools, you will make your photo backgrounds, galleries, and product showcase work for your brand.

 There are tons of free (and paid) stock photos across the Internet.
 But their use for websites is limited by many factors.
 First, it’s copyright.
 You can get serious problems if you use someone’s images for your website without permission.

-The other reason to refuse stock images usage is their bad impact on SEO since Google will qualify those images as duplicate content.
+The other reason to refuse stock image usage is their lousy impact on SEO since Google will qualify those images as duplicate content.
 And, of course, it’s not very attractive for users who definitely are not happy seeing a bunch of the same images on different sites.

-Of course, you have to use ONLY unique photos for your products, or stuff etc. Thus, you’ll get more benefits in terms of organic-driven clicks and increase conversions and UX.
-Last year Google announced that it will be using the EXIF data from photos to help users in searching info about images.
+Of course, you have to use ONLY unique photos for your products, stuff, etc. Thus, you’ll get more benefits in terms of organic-driven clicks, increased conversions, and UX.

-Type of the image you add to your page depend on many factors.
-The most common image types for the Web are PNG, JPG (JPEG) and GIF.
-In recent time a new type is widely used across modern website designs.
-It’s called SVG (stands for Scalable Vector Graphics) and appears mostly on flat-style websites.
+Types of the image extensions you add to your page depending on many factors.
+The most common image types for the Web are PNG, JPG (JPEG), and GIF.
+In recent times a new type has been widely used across modern website designs.
+It’s called SVG (stands for Scalable Vector Graphics) and appears in all major browsers and devices.

 GIFs support 256 colors and are not the best image file format for digital photos or bright imagery.
-However, GIF format supports animation what can be very useful for website building.
-In most cases GIFs are used for creating logos, icons, decorative elements and typography.
+However, GIF format supports animation, which can be very useful for website building.
+In most cases, GIFs are used for creating logos, icons, decorative elements, and typography.

-It’s the most used across the Web image format that has become a kind if a standard.
-Unlike GIF, it supports 16 million of colors and is the best file format for colorful photos and images.
+It’s the most used across the Web image format that has become a kind of standard.
+Unlike GIF, it supports 16 million colors and is the best file format for colorful photos and images.
 JPG can be perfectly compressed without significant loss of quality.
-Being a compression version of color and grayscale images, JPG loses some info, invisible for the human eye.
+Being a compression version of color and grayscale images, JPG loses some info, invisible to the human eye.
 That’s why it is considered a lossy format.

-Unlike JPG, this format provides lossless data compression for a better image quality.
-PNG supports transparency but it doesn’t allow the use of animation, like GIF.
-They don’t lose quality after constant resaving, like JPG and support much more colors that GIF.
-Despite such benefits, PNG format is a heavyweight format and usually is much larger that the same file in JPG format.
+Unlike JPG, this format provides lossless data compression for better image quality.
+PNG supports transparency, but it doesn’t allow the use of animation, like GIF.
+They don’t lose quality after constant resaving, like JPG, and support much more colors than GIF.
+Despite such benefits, PNG format is a heavyweight format and usually is much larger than the same file in JPG format.

-Technically, SVG is not exactly an image.
+Technically, SVG is not precisely an image.
 It’s an XML file that is used and edited in a browser without a traditional graphic editor.
-With a help of code you can create colorful graphics that can be used for various goals like icons, logos and even backgrounds.
-SVG are perfect for responsive design since they are perfectly scalable for various screen size.
-The main drawback of this type of files is their weight.
+With the help of code, you can create colorful graphics that can be used for various goals like icons, logos, and even backgrounds.
+SVG is perfect for responsive design since they are perfectly scalable for various screen sizes.
+The main drawback of this type of file is its weight.
 They are much larger than JPC and, since they are still converted from images, can contain tons of junk code.

-You should perfectly know what imagery you need on your website and opt for the best image file format.
-Here are a few tips:
+You should know perfectly what imagery you need on your website and opt for the best image file format.
+Here are a few web image optimization tips:

-When choosing an image for the Web, you should also keep in mind user’s devices and browser since various formats work different on different screen sizes and in different browsers.
+When choosing an image for the Web, you should also keep in mind the user’s devices and browser since various formats work differently on different screen sizes and in different browsers.

 Choosing a proper image size and weight is essential for your website.
 There are two major reasons for it:

-As for the last aspect, we all know that fast-loading website is a must-have today.
-Since Google included website loading speed in its algorithm, slow-loading websites lose their positions in SERPs.
+As for the last aspect, we all know that a fast-loading website is a must-have today.
+Since Google included website loading speed in its core web vitals, slow-loading websites lose their positions in SERPs.
 The same is for responsiveness.
-Too heavy images slow down your mobile website performance and you lose visitors and potential customers.
-You need to make your images look good at small size and weight!
+Too heavy images slow down your mobile website performance, and you lose visitors and potential customers.
+You need to improve web image optimization and make your images look good at a small size and weight!

-The main task is reducing an image weight, because sometimes you need to save image dimensions (height and width) unchanged.
+The main task is reducing an image’s weight because sometimes you need to save image dimensions (height and width) unchanged.
 The easiest way of doing it is with the use of Photoshop.
-Just open and image in this editor and choose a “Save for Web” option.
-It reduces dpi of the image and makes it less heavyweight.
+Just open an image in this editor and choose the “Save for Web” option.
+It reduces the dpi of the image and makes it less heavyweight.

-In other cases you can use some of multiple image optimization tools available on the Internet.
+In other cases, you can use some of the multiple free image optimization tools available on the Internet.
 There are desktop and online services and even mobile applications for your needs.
 Among the most popular are:

 Search engines are built that way to understand only text content.
-In other words, your cool photos and graphics will be invisible for Google without text.
-Optimization rules require your images to have a properly written name, title and ALT-tags.
-In this case photos and images added to text will improve SEO of the entire page.
+In other words, your cool photos and graphics will be invisible to Google without text.
+Optimization rules require your images to have a properly written name, title, and ALT tags.
+In this case, photos and images added to text will improve the SEO of the entire page.

-In many cases website owners or content creators add images with their generic names – letters and numbers a photo gets from camera, e.g. img_587.jpg.
-In terms of SEO it’s a big mistake.
+In many cases, website owners or content creators add images with their generic names – letters, and numbers a photo gets from the camera, e.g., img_587.jpg, or the names from stock sources.
+In terms of SEO, it’s a big mistake.

 You should name your images using keyword that either describes the content of the photo or the content on your page.
-Thus, if you sell umbrellas, your product photo should be named with the use of keyword “umbrella”.
+Thus, if you sell umbrellas, your product photo should be named with the use of keyword “umbrella” according to web image optimization standards.
 Search engine crawlers understand that your photo must contain a picture of umbrella and find it relevant to a user’s search request.

 Image title tags appears when you hover a mouse cursor over an image.
 This visual caption usually contains info about the photo and its contents.
 There are no surveys that prove actual weight of title tags for SEO.
 In any case, it won’t hurt your conversions and may even increase click-through rates drawing users attention to images.
 To make your image title tag more appealing you should: